-Medical schools value the breadth in educational programs offered by liberal arts colleges; coursework in the humanities and social sciences, as well as nonacademic factors, are important considerations for admission.
+Medical schools value the breadth in educational programs offered by liberal arts colleges; both coursework in the humanities and social sciences and nonacademic factors are important considerations for admission.
 Students should choose majors according to their academic interests, while including the following courses to fulfill the admission requirements of most medical schools:

 - General biology: Biology 101 and 102

 - Organic chemistry: Chemistry 201 and 202